CarpenterEvan/CarpenterEvan/README.md

 - I majored in ✨**Physics**✨, and had minors in **Chemistry**, and **Mathematics**.
 - I'm currently working in the UM ATLAS group doing Quality Assurance for chamber production.
 - I'm familiar with **Python, LabVIEW,** and **LaTeX**.
 I'm slowly learning **ROOT** for work in high energy physics. :)
-- My favorite shape is a Trapezoid.
+- My favorite shape is a trapezoid.

 <!---
 CarpenterEvan/CarpenterEvan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.